ComScore

 • Time Commitment: 40 minutes

-Low-maintenance cooking is our favorite.
-This mouthwatering meal is hands-off and leaves you with practically zero dishes to wash, so we'd call it an easy win-win.
+Low-maintenance cooking is my favorite.
+Let's make some meal prep magic, shall we?
+This mouthwatering easy dinner recipe is hands-off and leaves you with practically zero dishes to wash, so I'd call it a win-win.
 Serve it over grains or noodles to add a carb.

 19. Keto Sheet Pan Chicken and Rainbow Veggies